Writer, musician, educationist

 He is a "Leading Thinker" for the National Education Trust and writes occasional articles and comment for its website.

-Bernard has long nursed a deep interest in the leadership of schools in the broadest sense, believing that the way in which students and staff alike are treated is indivisible from their intellectual, academic and pastoral development.
-He has always been a passionate advocate of democratic/ open/ consultative ways of running schools and is an authority on school/student councils and children's rights in education.
-He has advised the UK government Citizenship and Participation.
+Bernard has advised the UK government Citizenship and Participation.
 He has also worked with the Council of Europe and, in 2007, co-authored with Swedish headteacher Elisabeth Bäckman a manual on the Democratic Governance of Schools for circulation among the 49 member states: drawing closely on his own professional; experience and PhD research, it has been translated into 14 languages so far.
 See Academic writing on school leadership for more details.

 Nearly all the articles included on the pages listed left are Bernard's originals: they may have been edited in the published versions, to some of which hyperlinks are provided.
 They are included here in their original form to allow you to use the Search facility.